nysthee/go-training/README.md

 **Step 1:  Create your environment**

-Download and instruction on https://golang.org/doc/install
+Download and instructions on https://golang.org/doc/install

 Prepare your environment: